We may earn money or products from the companies mentioned in this post.

 - Read a good book.

-- Call a friend or get together in person (as my kids would write, ‘irl’).
+- Call a friend or get together in person (as my kids would write, ‘irl’) when it’s safe again.

 - Exercise an art or craft (painting, knitting, crocheting, sculpting, photography, diy gifts to prepare for the holidays.